C13brandon/creative-performance-task-/README.md

-# creative-performance-task-

-# Brandon’s Pro Football Position Finder
+# Brandon's Pro Football Position Finder

 # this function safely gets a number so the program doesn't crash if the user types something wrong
 def get_int_input(prompt):